microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 	-	The test execution requires the `vstest.console.exe` utility which is installed along with either Visual Studio or Test Agent.

 	-	**Microsoft® Visual Studio®** provides you the capability to run test cases.
 Additionally it provides you the capability to update, build, debug and contribute to the test cases.
-You can download [Visual Studio Ultimate 2012 Trial (30 days)](http://www.microsoft.com/en-us/download/details.aspx?id=30678), [Visual Studio 2012 Update 4](http://www.microsoft.com/en-us/download/confirmation.aspx?id=39305), or later versions of the Visual Studio.
+You can download Visual Studio Ultimate 2012, Visual Studio 2012 Update 4, or later versions of the Visual Studio.
 The optional components of Visual Studio are not required to be installed.

 	-	**Test Agent for Visual Studio®** provides you the capability to run test cases without having to install the whole pack of Visual Studio.
-You can download [Agents for Visual Studio 2012 Update 4](http://www.microsoft.com/en-us/download/details.aspx?id=38186) or later versions of the Test Agent.
+You can download Agents for Visual Studio 2012 Update 4 or later versions of the Test Agent.
 This is recommended to be used when you only want to do some test against your own implementations and have no intention to make changes.

 2. Install **Spec Explorer** [3.5.3146.0](<http://visualstudiogallery.msdn.microsoft.com/271d0904-f178-4ce9-956b-d9bfa4902745/>) or later versions.